MartinSahlen/play-rest/README.md

 * Managing Authentication and authorization (using Play actions and action compositions)
 * To have fun!

-Based on the activator [template](https://typesafe.com/activator/templates) for implementing Json based [REST API](https://www.playframework.com/documentation/2.3.x/ScalaJsonHttp).
+Based on the activator [template](https://typesafe.com/activator/templates) for implementing Json based [REST API](https://www.playframework.com/documentation/2.3.x/ScalaJsonHttp) and more specifically This repo: [https://github.com/amitdev/simple-rest-scala](https://github.com/amitdev/simple-rest-scala#master)